States

 initialState.done; // false

-const answeredState = answeringMachine.transition(initialState, 'ANSWER');
+const answeredState = answeringMachine.transition(initialState, {

 answeredState.done; // true